mdpi-filter/mdpi-filter-microsoft-edge/docs/PRIVACY_POLICY.md

 *   You can manage your preferences for the Extension (mode, highlight colors, logging) through the Extension's popup interface.
 *   You can disable or uninstall the MDPI Filter Extension at any time through your browser's extension management page.

-## 6. Compliance with Chrome Web Store Policies
+## 6. Compliance with Browser Store Policies

-The MDPI Filter Extension adheres to the Chrome Web Store User Data Policy, including its Limited Use requirements.
+The MDPI Filter Extension adheres to the user data policies of the browser stores it is published on, including their Limited Use requirements.
 We are committed to:
 *   Only using user data to provide or improve the Extension's single, user-facing purpose described above.
 *   Not transferring user data for purposes like personalized advertising, credit-worthiness, or to data brokers.
 *   Not allowing humans to read user data, except with explicit user consent for specific data, for security purposes (e.g., investigating abuse), to comply with applicable laws, or if the data is aggregated and anonymized for internal operations.